21 Easy and Unexpected Living Room Decorating Ideas

 Designers Heather Brock and Jennifer Wundrow of Nest Design Co. used a rug larger than the overall seating to make the room feel bigger.
 "This is often a misconception we find in people’s homes.
 They are of the mindset that a smaller rug makes a room feel larger, when in fact a smaller rug can make the room feel a bit more fragmented.
 We love when all the furniture sits on the rug creating an intimate and cohesive space," according to the designers.

-Courtney Heaton Designs recommends sticking to tradition with larger pieces and adding in trendier pieces with small items.
+Designer Courtney Heaton recommends sticking to tradition with larger pieces and adding in trendier pieces with small items.
 "We suggest anchoring the room with pieces that will stand the test of time like this navy sectional with clean lines and these classic swivel chairs.
 Then you can have fun with pillows and x benches that can easily be changed out for a whole new look!"

 Let Pieces Work Together